 The board of Tata Consultancy Services (TCS) will meet on Friday to consider a proposal to buy back shares.

 India’s largest software exporter previously said that it would pay out up to 100 percent of its free cash flows to shareholders.
-This was announced by TCS Chief Eceutive Rajesh Gopinathan at a recent
+This was announced by TCS Chief Eceutive Rajesh Gopinathan at a recent media interaction.

 Here's what you can expect from the company in today's mega announcement: